MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 A scaling operation generally requires a pinch gesture using two fingers.
 However, it's possible to implement scaling with a single finger by having the finger move the corners of a bitmap.

 This is demonstrated in the **Single Finger Corner Scale** page.
-Because this sample uses a somewhat different type of scaling that implemented in the `TouchManipulationManager` class, it does not use that class or the `TouchManipulationBitmap` class.
+Because this sample uses a somewhat different type of scaling than that implemented in the `TouchManipulationManager` class, it does not use that class or the `TouchManipulationBitmap` class.
 Instead, all the touch logic is in the code-behind file.
 This is somewhat simpler logic than usual because it tracks only one finger at a time, and simply ignores any secondary fingers that might be touching the screen.

 The [**SingleFingerCornerScale.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/SingleFingerCornerScalePage.xaml) page instantiates the `SKCanvasView` class and creates a `TouchEffect` object for tracking touch events: